 - Lead generation – you promote your own products or services and drive them to your website to purchase.

 Many fitness vloggers use a combination of these methods to create a diversified income.
+With some strategic planning, your YouTube channel can become an online fitness business in its own right.

 How To Start a Fitness Youtube Channel In 5 Steps